David Booth Kansas Memorial Stadium

 The Anderson Family Football Complex is a building that is located near the southwest corner of the stadium.
 It was inaugurated in August 2008 and houses various spaces for players, such as locker rooms and a gym, as well as academic areas.

-Plans include the renovation of the premises, in addition to the expansion of this building to the north, so that it will connect to the corner stand, above which a glass room will be built overlooking the field – it will house an auditorium for 180 people, and above, on the roof, will be a terrace.
+Plans include the renovation of the premises, in addition to the expansion of this building to the north, so that it will connect to the corner stand, above which a glass room will be built overlooking the field – it will house an auditorium for 180 people.

 What will be built behind the east stand of David Booth Kansas Memorial Stadium?

-Part of the plan is to develop the area directly behind the east stand, until now largely occupied by parking lots.
-New buildings are to be built there, which will include accommodation for students, offices, stores, restaurants and a hotel.
+Part of the plan involves the redevelopment of the area located directly behind the east stand, which has so far been largely occupied by parking lots.
+New buildings are planned there, containing student accommodation, offices, shops, restaurants and a hotel, as well as a public plaza covering 20,000 square feet.

-The implementation of this project is expected to generate additional income for the university, and will also benefit the city and create new jobs.
-Together with the redeveloped stadium and new conference center, the so-called Gateway District will be created, providing a kind of gate to the University of Kansas campus from the north.
+The project is expected to generate additional revenue for the university, while also benefiting the city and creating new jobs.
+Together with the redeveloped stadium and the new conference center, it will form the so-called Gateway District, serving as a kind of northern gateway to the University of Kansas campus.

-How will the redevelopment of David Booth Kansas Memorial Stadium be accomplished?
+How will the redevelopment of David Booth Kansas Memorial Stadium be carried out?

-What will Phase I of the David Booth Kansas Memorial Stadium redevelopment involve?
+What did Phase I of the redevelopment of David Booth Kansas Memorial Stadium include?

-The first phase includes the reconstruction of the west and north stands – which will be demolished and built anew.
-This phase will also include the construction of a conference center, the expansion of the Anderson Family Football Complex, as well as a new, larger video screen on the south.
+The first phase involved the reconstruction of the west and north stands, which were demolished and rebuilt.
+This stage also included the construction of a conference center behind the north stand, the expansion of the Anderson Family Football Complex, and the installation of a new, larger videoboard on the south side.

-What will Phase II of the David Booth Kansas Memorial Stadium redevelopment involve?
+What will Phase II of the David Booth Kansas Memorial Stadium redevelopment include?

-As part of the second phase of the project, the east stand will be rebuilt.
-An additional, low stand will also be built in the south.
-An important part of the second phase will also be the construction of new commercial buildings behind the east stand.
-A completion date for the second phase has not yet been set.
+As part of the second phase, the east stand will be completely rebuilt.
+An additional, smaller stand will also be constructed on the south side.
+Another key element of this phase will be the construction of new buildings (student accommodation and a hotel) and a large public plaza behind the east stand.

-Where will the Kansas Jayhawks play their games during the reconstruction of David Booth Kansas Memorial Stadium?
+Where will the Kansas Jayhawks play during the David Booth Kansas Memorial Stadium redevelopment?

-Due to advanced work on the stadium, the Jayhawks played their home games in Kansas City during the 2024 season, at Children's Mercy Park (2 games) and Arrowhead Stadium (4 games).
+Due to extensive work on the stadium, the Jayhawks played their home games in Kansas City during the 2024 season – two at Children’s Mercy Park and four at Arrowhead Stadium.
+However, for most of the redevelopment period, the team continues to play at their home venue.

-How will the capacity of David Booth Kansas Memorial Stadium change due to the reconstruction?
+How will the capacity of David Booth Kansas Memorial Stadium change as a result of the redevelopment?

-How much will the reconstruction of David Booth Kansas Memorial Stadium cost?
+What will the redevelopment of David Booth Kansas Memorial Stadium cost?

 Advertisement